Mayiladuthurai: Dry fish market

-Mayiladuthurai's Karuvattu Santhai (dry fish market) is one of India's oldest markets, established over a century ago.
-Located along the Coromandel Coast, it has been a central hub for dry fish trade, reflecting the region's rich fishing heritage.
+Mayiladuthurai's Karuvattu Santhai (dry fish market) was established over a century ago.
+Located along the Coromandel coast, it has been a central hub for the dry fish trade.
 The market—offering a variety of dried seafood, including shrimp, sardines, mackerel, and anchovies—contributes significantly to the local economy and culture.
-Despite modern challenges, Karuvattu Santhai continues to thrive, attracting buyers from across the region.

 Others

 The municipality operates four markets—a vegetable market, weekly market, farmer's market (uzhavar santhai), and fish market—that cater to the needs of the town and the rural areas around it.
 There are many department stores in Mayiladuthurai.
 The only shopping complex is the Kittappa commercial complex which is maintained by the municipality.

 Transport

 By road

-The town is strategically positioned by road, with several significant routes passing through it, including state highways SH-22, SH-23, SH-64, SH-147, SH-149, and SH-150.
+The town has several significant routes passing through it, including state highways SH-22, SH-23, SH-64, SH-147, SH-149, and SH-150.
 These highways connect Mayiladuthurai to key neighbouring towns such as Thanjavur, Tiruvarur, Kumbakonam, Sirkali, Chidambaram, Poompuhar, Nagapattinam, and Karaikal.

-In addition to the state highways, Mayiladuthurai is strategically connected to various parts of Tamil Nadu through key national highways.
+In addition to the state highways, Mayiladuthurai is connected to various parts of Tamil Nadu through national highways.
 National Highway 32 (NH-32), also known as the East Coast Road, which begins in Chennai and terminates at Thoothukudi, provides vital connectivity to the region.
 Similarly, National Highway 36 (NH-36), extending from Vikravandi to Manamadurai, further enhances the transportation network in the area.
 Notably, NH-32 and NH-36 are interconnected by National Highway 136B, which passes through Mayiladuthurai, serving as a crucial link between these two highways.
-This integration significantly improves accessibility to Mayiladuthurai, facilitating travel across the state and contributing to the region's economic and infrastructural development.